lightbend/config/README.md

 ### ConfigBeanFactory

-If you have a Java object that follows JavaBean conventions (zero-args constructor, getters and setters), you can automatically initialize it from a `Config`.
+As of version 1.3.0, if you have a Java object that follows JavaBean conventions (zero-args constructor, getters and setters), you can automatically initialize it from a `Config`.

-Use `ConfigBeanFactory.create(MyBean.class,
+Use
+`ConfigBeanFactory.create(config.getConfig("subtree-that-matches-bean"),
-config.getConfig("subtree-that-matches-bean"))` to do this.
+MyBean.class)` to do this.

 Creating a bean from a `Config` automatically validates that the config matches the bean's implied schema.
 Bean fields can be